 Most elements are tested routinely against market data with the support of independent specialists.

-The reward package of an employee will consist of a number of the following elements: fixed basic remuneration, variable compensation, benefits including pensions, recognition awards.
+The reward package of an employee consists of the following elements: fixed basic remuneration, variable compensation, benefits including pensions, recognition awards.

 B.2.
 Fit and proper requirement